jweygandt/ofd-wearos-digital-watchface/README.md

 As to editing - That seems more complex than it should.
 For a while I was using the phone app, and it worked, then suddenly most of the complications disappeared, even for Samsung's watchfaces!
 So I have buttons.
-It's functional
+It's functional, that's about all that can be said.

-I tries https://github.com/google/where-am-i and realized that locations don't update very reliabily.
+I tried https://github.com/google/where-am-i and realized that locations don't update very reliabily.
 Tested on Galaxy Watch 5.
 Perhaps some power/permission management for complications, likely througly undocumented (if not I'd like to read about it).
 I have seen that location works fine, if Priority is set correctly (e.g. LocationRequest.PRIORITY_HIGH_ACCURACY), if it is run in the process of the WatchFace.
 Unfortunately that means the complications cannot be standalone.

 Included are Sunrise/Sunset and 2 different AQI methods.
 I'm currently using OpenWeatherAQI.
-Eventually I'd like to do a weather complication that uses location all the time, but does not report to 3rd parties.
+There is a weather complication based on OpenWeather that uses location all the time, but does not report to 3rd parties.
+A tap will bring up extended forecast, still working on that.
 There is also some long text complications for testing.

 Also I decided to have some fun with rendering the range complications, by providing some URL like parameters, see the AQI complications.
-TODO - I should actually pull these parameters out into first class VirtualComplication arguments of sorts.
+Working on pulling these parameters out into first class VirtualComplication arguments of sorts.

 Thanks to: